There’s much buzz surrounding yoga these days.

 Your quality of life is your perception of your own position in the context of your expectations and value systems.

-When thinking about your overall quality of life you might be weighing relationships, health, and relative comfortability.
+When thinking about your overall quality of life you might weigh relationships, health, and relative comfortability.

 Because yoga addresses so many different aspects of your health and mental wellness, it can truly help with your overall quality of life.

-Are you interested in learning more about yoga and how it can be used in your daily routines?
+Are you interested in learning more about yoga and how you can incorporate it into your daily routine?

 At Capitol Physical Therapy we can help you integrate yoga into your daily routine safely and at your pace.